 Storms are getting more intense

 Long term temperature records show that temperatures have increased in the ACT since about 1950.
-They also show that the rate of temperature increase has accelerated over the last two decades.
+They also show that the rate of temperature increases has accelerated over the last two decades.

-Scientists are quiet confident that many of these observed changes are linked to increasing levels of carbon dioxide and other greenhouse gases in our atmosphere.
+Scientists are almost certain that many of these observed changes are linked to increasing levels of carbon dioxide and other greenhouse gases in our atmosphere.

 ACT regional climate models project warmer and drier conditions.
 For example, average temperatures will increase by up to 2°C by 2070.
 We will experience an average of 20 extra days above 35 °C a year by 2070.
 We will experience fewer cold nights with the temperatures expected to dip below 2°C an average of 43 fewer times a year by 2070.

 Weather & Climate

 This means an increase in average fire weather and severe fire days, mainly in spring and summer.